mehrnoosh-hk/hashnode-blog/ckzr6a0hu0vd2r4s19dimd5pt.md

 1. The mean time between system failures is 3 years, but when such an incident happens, it takes 12 hours to fix it.
 MTTF: 3 years MTTR: 12 hours

-2. The system failures occur every month, but when it takes just a couple of seconds fix it: MTTF: monthly MTTR: a couple of seconds
+2. System failures occur every month, but when it takes just a couple of seconds to fix it: MTTF: monthly MTTR: a couple of seconds

 Benefits of a proposed crash in the production system:

-1. Developers know the importance of checks and testing
+1. Developers know the importance of checks and testing.
 2. More accurate observations and monitoring
 3. Increasing the awareness of everyone in the organization on the need to focus on resiliency.
 4. Improvement of resilience